As your toddler's diet expands, milk begins to give up its starring role - but offering healthy drinks is still important.

 Between meals, water or milk is the best way for your little one to stay hydrated, although it’s best not to let them have too much liquid – it can fill them up too much and leave less room for them to enjoy food.

 At one or two mealtimes you might like to offer diluted fruit juice to your toddler.
 Fruit juice contains vitamin C, which helps the body to absorb any iron present in the meal they’re eating.
-If your toddler isn’t keen on drinking water, you can also try diluting fruit juice and then gradually make it more and more dilute.
+If your toddler isn’t keen on drinking water, you can offer diluted fruit juice first, and then gradually make it more and more diluted.

-Sugary drinks such as squash can harm your baby's teeth when they are given between meals or too often.
-If you do offer squash, ensure you dilute it well and give it at mealtimes only.
+Sugary drinks such as squash can harm your baby's teeth if you give them between meals or too often.
+If you do offer squash, it's best to dilute it well and give it at mealtimes only.

 Watch Helen's video below for more advice.